cunctator/traceshark/README.md

 traceshark
 ==========

-This will evolve into something useful one day, I hope
+This will evolve into an ftrace visualizer one day, I hope.